Some Personalities and Heroic Events

 Chairman from 1994 of 77 Squadron Association and President from 2014 to his death in 2017, William A Foote joined the Royal Air Force in October 1941, aged 18.
 He undertook flying training in Alberta, Canada and went on to fly Wellingtons and Halifaxes.
 As a pilot, he carried out 37 wartime operations, flying from Full Sutton in Yorkshire, in 22 different Halifax MK111s between August 1944 and March 1945.
 He was awarded the Distinguished Flying Cross.
 After the war ended he stayed in the Air Force as a Flying Instructor until leaving in 1946.
 Members of his crew regularly met up at reunions.
 The last time they were all together was in 1989, see below.

-His crew in 1944 at Full Sutton: left to right: Doug Milton, Navigator ; Jack Patterson, Bomb Aimer; Arthur Pratt, Flight Engineer; William A Foote, Pilot; Len Scotcher, Rear Gunner; Paddy Dennehey; Mid-Upper Gunner; Colin Sutton, Wireless Operator.
+Photographs opposite: His crew in 1944 at Full Sutton, left to right: Doug Milton, Navigator ; Jack Patterson, Bomb Aimer; Arthur Pratt, Flight Engineer; William A Foote, Pilot; Len Scotcher, Rear Gunner; Paddy Dennehey; Mid-Upper Gunner; Colin Sutton, Wireless Operator.

-In 1989 in Elvington, in the same order.
+In 1989 at Elvington, in the same order.